 “The focus now is on dredging to remove sand and mud around the port side of the vessel’s bow,” BSM said in a statement on its website Friday.
 “In addition to the dredgers already on site, a specialized suction dredger is now with the vessel.”

 BSM said that dredger “can shift 2,000 cubic meters of material every hour.”

-Strong winds, not crew error, are being blamed as the cause of the Ever Given grounding.
+Strong winds, not crew error, are being blamed for the Ever Given’s grounding.

 Despite the amusing videos of toys and dogs trying to dig out the Ever Given, the situation in the Suez Canal is anything but funny and has huge implications for global trade.
-It’s been estimated that there is $12 billion worth of goods sitting on ships blocked from transiting the canal.
+It’s estimated that $12 billion worth of goods is sitting on ships blocked from transiting the canal.

 Fifty ships on average use the canal between the Red and Mediterranean seas each day.
 Traffic in both directions has been stalled since about 6 a.m. in Egypt on Tuesday.